MichaeltheCoder7/Hi-Fi-Sound-System/README.md

 # Hi-Fi-Sound-System

-This is a music player designed for the Hi-Fi-Sound-System engineering senior project.
+This is a music player designed for the Hi-Fi R2R Architecture Linear Sound System engineering senior project.
 It's also a stand-alone software that can be used on any computers.

 Instructions:
 1. Download and extract the zip file.